valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 The Documenten (Documents) API is a Dutch government API standard for storage of and access to documents and their metadata.
 A plugin is provided that allows for connecting to applications that provide a Documenten API.

+### Objecten API

+The Objecten (Objects) API is a Dutch government API standard for storage of and access to objects and their metadata.
+A plugin is provided that allows for connecting to applications that provide an Objecten API.

+### Objecttypes API

+The Objecttypes API is a Dutch government API standard for storage of and access to object types, without having to create a new API for each object.
+A plugin is provided that allows for connecting to applications that provide an Objecttypes API.

 ### Zaken API

 The Zaken (Cases) API is a Dutch government API standard for exchanging information around cases and their related data.